 One of the main events of the new industrial revolution is the creation of the Internet of Things (IoT).
 For the bulk of companies seeking to improve competitiveness and wealth management, digital change has become unavoidable.

-Manufacturers and engineers face the task of developing new equipment and technologies as businesses compete for greater market share.
+Manufacturers and engineers face the task of developing new equipment and the latest technologies in electronics as businesses compete for greater market share.
 The Industrial Internet of Things (IIoT) helps them operate scalable manufacturing processes at low costs by delivering high-speed and effective systems.